cirosantilli/cirosantilli.github.io/x86-paging.md

 The downside of this system is that is has a slightly higher access time, as we need to access RAM more times for each translation.

-In the simple 3 level paging scheme used for 32 bit processors without PAE, the 32 address bits are divided as follows:
+### K-ary trees to the rescue

+The algorithmically minded will have noticed that paging requires [associative array](https://en.wikipedia.org/wiki/Associative_array) (like Java `Map` of Python `dict()`) abstract data structure where:

+- the keys are linear pages addresses, thus of integer type
+- the values are physical page addresses, also of integer type

+The single level paging scheme uses a simple array implementation of the associative array:

+- the keys are the array index
+- this implementation is very fast in time
+- but it is too inefficient in memory

+and in C pseudo-code it looks like this:

+    linear_address[0]      = physical_address_0
+    linear_address[1]      = physical_address_1
+    linear_address[2]      = physical_address_2
+    ...
+    linear_address[2^20-1] = physical_address_N

+But there another simple associative array implementation that overcomes the memory problem: an (unbalanced) [K-ary tree](https://en.wikipedia.org/wiki/K-ary_tree).

+A K-ary tree, is just like a [binary tree](https://en.wikipedia.org/wiki/Binary_tree), but with K children instead of 2.

+Using a K-ary tree instead of an array implementation has the following trade-offs:

+- it uses way less memory
+- it is slower since we have to de-reference extra pointers

+In C-pseudo code, a 2-level K-ary tree with `K = 2^10` looks like this:

+    level0[0] = &level1_0[0]
+        level1_0[0]      = physical_address_0_0
+        level1_0[1]      = physical_address_0_1
+        ...
+        level1_0[2^10-1] = physical_address_0_N
+    level0[1] = &level1_1[0]
+        level1_1[0]      = physical_address_1_0
+        level1_1[1]      = physical_address_1_1
+        ...
+        level1_1[2^10-1] = physical_address_1_N
+    ...
+    level0[N] = &level1_N[0]
+        level1_N[0]      = physical_address_N_0
+        level1_N[1]      = physical_address_N_1
+        ...
+        level1_N[2^10-1] = physical_address_N_N

+and we have the following arrays:

+- one `directory`, which has `2^10` elements.
+Each element contains a pointer to a page table array.
+- up to 2^10 `pagetable` arrays.
+Each one has `2^10` 4 byte page entries.

+and it still contains `2^10 * 2^10 = 2^20` possible keys.

+K-ary trees can save up a lot of space, because if we only have one key, then we only need the following arrays:

+- one `directory` with 2^10 entries
+- one `pagetable` at `directory[0]` with 2^10 entries
+- all other `directory[i]` are marked as invalid, don't point to anything, and we don't allocate `pagetable` for them at all

+### Why not a balanced tree

+Learned readers will ask themselves: so why use an unbalanced tree instead of balanced one, which offers better asymptotic times <https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree>?

+Likely:

+- the maximum number of entries is small enough due to memory size limitations, that we won't waste too much memory with the root directory entry
+- different entries would have different levels, and thus different access times
+- tree rotations would likely make caching more complicated

+### How the K-ary tree is used in x86

+x86's multi-level paging scheme uses a 2 level K-ary tree with 2^10 bits on each level.

+Addresses are now split as:

     | directory (10 bits) | table (10 bits) | offset (12 bits) |

+Then:

+-   the top 10 bits are used to walk the top level of the K-ary tree (`level0`)

-The directory is a "directory of page tables".
+    The top table is called a "directory of page tables".

     `cr3` now points to the location on RAM of the page directory of the current process instead of page tables.

-The directory contains an array of directory entries.
-Page directory entries are very similar to page table entries except that *they point to the physical addresses of page tables instead of physical addresses of pages*.
-Since those addresses are only 20 bits wide, page tables aligned to 4KB (the lower bits are zeroed out).
+    Page directory entries are very similar to page table entries except that they point to the physical addresses of page tables instead of physical addresses of pages.

+    Each directory entry also takes up 4 bytes, just like page entries, so that makes 4 KiB per process minimum.

+    Page directory entries also contain a valid flag: if invalid, the OS does not allocate a page table for that entry, and saves memory.

-Each process must have one and only one page directory associated to it, so it will contain at least `2^10 = 1K` page directory entries, much better than the minimum 1M entries required on a single-level scheme.
+    Each process has one and only one page directory associated to it (and pointed to by `cr3`), so it will contain at least `2^10 = 1K` page directory entries, much better than the minimum 1M entries required on a single-level scheme.

-Each directory entry up 4 bytes, just like page entries, so that makes 4 KiB per process minimum.
+-   the next 10 bits are used to walk the second level of the K-ary tree (`level1`)

+    Second level entries are also called page tables like the single level scheme.

     Page tables are only allocated only as needed by the OS.

     Each page table has only `2^10 = 1K` page table entries instead of `2^20` for the single paging scheme.

-Page tables entries don't change at all from a single-level scheme.

-Page tables change from a single-level scheme because:

-- each process may have up to 1K page tables, one per page directory entry.
+    Each process can now have up to `2^10` page tables instead of `2^20` for the single paging scheme.

-- each page table contains exactly 1K entries instead of 1M entries.
+-   the offset is again not used for translation, it only gives the offset within a page

 One reason for using 10 bits on the first two levels (and not, say, `12 | 8 | 12` ) is that each Page Table entry is 4 bytes long.
 Then the 2^10 entries of Page directories and Page Tables will fit nicely into 4Kb pages.
 This means that it faster and simpler to allocate and deallocate pages for that purpose.